fitomad/Resty/README.md

-# GluonNetwork
+# Resty.
+A Swift network librar

 Network layer framework written 100% Swift.
 Developers can consume REST APIs in two ways

 * [Reactive](#reactive).
 Using the `Combine` framework
 * [Single-Shot](#asyncawait) operation.
 With the `async/await` pattern

-## Consuming a HTTP API with GluonNetwork framework
+## Consuming a HTTP API with Resty

 First of all we need a REST API to consume.
 This consumption is done through endpoints, that are a set of URL.

-For that reason GluonFramework provides a protocol named Endpoint that is the type expected for the whole network operations across the framework.
+For that reason Resty provides a protocol named Endpoint that is the type expected for the whole network operations across the framework.

 This protocol defines only one variable named path that represents an URL